DRAFT VERSION as of 7/28/2018

 Section 2.
 The President and Vice-President(s) shall have access to an annual discretionary spending limit approved by a simple majority of the Board.
 Expenditure up to this limit may be made without prior approval or other action of the Board.
 Reimbursement of the expenditures shall be made after filing an expense report to the Treasurer.

 Section 2.
-Any exhibition or any other activity in the name of the Society must have the approval of the Board
+Any exhibition or any other activity in the name of the ABS must have the approval of the Board

-Upon dissolution of the Corporation, the Executive Committee shall, after paying all liabilities of the Corporation, and dispose of the assets to a non-profit organization selected by the Board as it sees fit.
+Upon dissolution of the Corporation, the Board shall, after paying all liabilities of the Corporation, dispose of the assets to a non-profit organization selected by the Board as it sees fit.

 RULES OF ORDER

-The business of the Society shall be governed by Robert’s Rules of Order, newly revised, unless specified by Amendments to these By-Laws
+The business of the ABS shall be governed by Robert’s Rules of Order, newly revised, unless specified by Amendments to these By-Laws